MohamedH1998/create-nimbus-docs/template/README.md

 # Nimbus Starter

-A documentation site starter built with Astro, Tailwind CSS v4, and MDX.
+A documentation site starter built with Astro and Tailwind CSS v4.
 You own every file.

 ## Quick start